andreigue/andreigue.github.io/_posts/2022-09-02-networking-fundamentals2.md

 ### 1
 An example of a port that uses UDP is the DHCP ports 67, 68.
 DHCP (Dynamic Host Configuration Protocol) is used to automatically assign a private IP address to clients on a private network.

+### 2
+The segments have arrived in the correct order thanks to the router in the LAN of the server.
+This is because the TCP protocol was used, and so the router has to ensure that the server is receiving the data packets in the correct order.

 ### Sources:
 [https://docs.oracle.com/cd/E19455-01/806-0916/ipov-32/index.html](https://docs.oracle.com/cd/E19455-01/806-0916/ipov-32/index.html)